CrispyConductor/pandoc_resume/markdown/resume.md

 I'm a huge proponent of using the right tool for a job.
 With the variety of projects I've worked on, I've had the opportunity to play with a lot of different tools in different areas.
 For older projects, I may be rusty on some of the specifics, but retaining a deep understanding of the underlying concepts makes it easy to reason about and pick back up a given technology when it becomes prudent.
 My salient categories of experience are:

 * High-level programming: Recent extensive experience with Node.JS, Python3.
 Older experience with PHP, Lua, and others.
+Significant experience with Java, but has been several years.
 Favorite overall might be Befunge.
 * Low-level programming: Mostly older experience writing optimized and UNIX network applications in C, C++.
 Written plenty of assembly and C for AVR microcontrollers.
 Had a job for a few years reverse-engineering x86 assembly.
 A bit of JTAG ARM debugging and patching.
 * Databases: Extensive work with both SQL (multiple dialects) and NoSQL (MongoDB, Redis, various key/value stores) databases.
 Have designed data architectures encompassing relational, nonrelational, OLAP, OLTP, document-based scenarios.
 * Systems (UNIX/Linux): Extensive experience with Linux systems.
 Linux-user, command-line-lover, etc.  Some of my favorite tools are neovim and tmux, with a good command over commands.
 Years ago set up and administered a world-wide hobbyist shell server network incorporating LDAP, Kerberos, network filesystems, and a custom-written mesh VPN.